IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 Bound parameters can still be overwritten by specifying the parameter value at invocation time.

-1. Invoke the action again, passing both `name` and `place` values.
+1. Invoke the action again, passing both `name` and `place` values:

     ```bash
     ibmcloud fn Action invoke --result hello --param name Elrond --param place "the Lonely Mountain"